 • The infestation level, including the number of worms and their location in the cat’s body.

-• The age and overall health status of your cat.
+• The age of overall health of your cat.

 • The frequency and duration of the treatment administered.